Close Menu

 5. $81,410 – Financial Examiner – Financial examiners monitor financial transactions and ensure compliance with laws and regulations.
 They review balance sheets, operating income and expense accounts, and loan documentation.
 Examiners also assess bank management and track the conditions of other financial institutions.
 To become a financial examiner, candidates need a bachelor’s degree that includes some coursework in accounting or finance.

-6. $79,940 – Budget Analyst – Budget analysts, another one of the top paying careers in business, help private and public institutions plan their finances by preparing budget reports and estimating future monetary needs.
+6. $79,940 – Budget Analyst – Budget analysts, another one of the top-paying careers in business, help private and public institutions plan their finances by preparing budget reports and estimating future monetary needs.
 Analysts also use cost-benefit analyses to review financial requests, explore funding methods and evaluate program tradeoffs.
 Job candidates entering this field typically need a bachelor’s degree in business, social science, psychology or mathematics.

 7. $77,250 – Accountants and Auditors – Accountants and auditors review financial records for accuracy and ensure taxes are paid appropriately.
 They examine areas of risk and opportunity and prepare written reports and schedule face-to-face meetings to explain their findings to clients.
 According to experts, accountants and auditors also use artificial intelligence and robotic process automation to boost productivity.
 To enter this occupation, candidates need a bachelor’s degree in accounting or a related field.
 Some universities offer specialized programs in auditing and accounting, and sometimes individuals with an associate’s degree can land junior accounting positions.